2016-17: Head coach Scott Limbaugh has lifted the Vanderbilt golf program to new heights in his fifth season with the Commodores,

-2015-16 picked up where the 2014-15 season left off, with the Commodores once again putting together one of the nation’s best seasons.
-Vanderbilt won four tournaments, with the wins coming at the DICK’s Sporting Goods Challenge, the Schenkel Invitational, the FarmLinks Collegiate Match Play, and the Mason Rudolph Championship.
+In 2015-16, Vanderbilt won four team tournaments: the DICK’s Sporting Goods Challenge, the Schenkel Invitational, the FarmLinks Collegiate Match Play and the Mason Rudolph Championship.
 Matthias Schwab claimed a share for the individual championship at the Carmel Cup, while Will Gordon tied for the individual lead at the Schenkel.
 Vanderbilt finished in second at the NCAA Franklin Regional held at the Vanderbilt Legends Club’s North Course, a finish which included a final-round 20-under par, 268, the team’s lowest round of the season and tied for the second-lowest round in program history.
 At the NCAA Championship in Eugene, Oregon, Limbaugh’s Commodores finished in a tie for fourth in the four-round stroke play and advanced to match play for the second time in two years, the only two years in the program’s history the team has advanced to match play.

-In 2014-15, Vanderbilt had one of the most successful seasons in the history of the program, with Stewart leading the way by winning the SEC Player of the Year, the first by a Commodore men’s golfer, and being named as a first-team All-SEC selection and a first-team All-American.
-He also ended the season as the number one ranked golfer in the nation according to Golfstat, and became the Commodore’s first ever Walker Cup member in August of 2015.
-Schwab was also named as an all-SEC first-team member and a third-team All-American by the GCAA, and Zack Jaworski was named an honorable mention All-American selection.
+In 2014-15, Vanderbilt had one of the most successful seasons in the history of the program, with Stewart leading the way by winning the SEC Player of the Year, the first by a Commodore men’s golfer, and being named as a First-Team All-SEC selection and a First-Team All-American.
+He also ended the season as the No. -ranked golfer in the nation according to Golfstat, and he became the Commodores’ first-ever Walker Cup member in August of 2015.
+Schwab was also named as an All-SEC First-Team member and a Third-Team All-American by the GCAA.
+Zack Jaworski was likewise named an honorable mention All-America selection.
 Schwab and Stewart, who each played in the Palmer Cup in 2015, were named recipients of the Michael Carter Award, which is presented to the Palmer Cup participant that best represents the qualities and ideals sportsmanship, integrity and upholding of the game.

-Carson Jacobs was named to the All-SEC second team and Theo Humphrey to the All-SEC Freshman team.
-2014-15 marked the most selections to the All-American and All-SEC teams in the history of the program.
+Carson Jacobs was named to the All-SEC Second Team and Theo Humphrey to the All-SEC Freshman Team.
+The 2014-15 season marked the most selections to the All-America and All-SEC teams in the history of the program.

-The Commodores also made a splash at the 2015 NCAA Championship, finishing in second place in stroke play competition before falling in the quarterfinals of match play to eventual national champion LSU in their first ever appearance in the Elite Eight.
+The Commodores also made a splash at the 2015 NCAA Championship, finishing second in stroke play competition before falling in the quarterfinals of match play to eventual national champion LSU in their first-ever appearance in the Elite Eight.
 The exploits of the 2014-15 season earned Limbaugh a spot among the nation’s top collegiate coaches when he was named one of five finalists for the Dave Williams National Coach of the Year in the spring of 2015.

-Astonishingly, five of the top seven single-season stroke averages in the history of the program have been with Limbaugh at the helm, with Stewart posting the program’s all-time best stroke average at 69.49.
+Astonishingly, eight of the top 11 single-season stroke averages in the history of the program have been with Limbaugh at the helm, with Stewart posting the program’s top all-time stroke average at 69.49.

-Prior to his arrival in Nashville, Limbaugh spent five seasons serving as the recruiting coordinator and assistant coach for the SEC and national powerhouse Crimson Tide,who finished as the NCAA runner-up (2012), captured SEC championships in two seasons (2008, 2012) and won two NCAA East Regional titles (2009, 2012).
-Alabama also played in four NCAA Championships and claimed 20 team tournament titles during his tenure.
+Prior to his arrival in Nashville, Limbaugh spent five seasons serving as the recruiting coordinator and assistant coach for the SEC and national powerhouse Alabama.
+Limbaugh’s tenure in Tuscaloosa saw the Crimson Tide finish as the NCAA runner-up (2012), capture SEC championships in two seasons (2008, 2012) and win two NCAA East Regional titles (2009, 2012).
+Alabama also played in four NCAA Championships and claimed 20 team tournament titles with Limbaugh on staff.

-“I believe that Vanderbilt is a special place and we can build champions on and off the golf course,” said Limbaugh after his hire.
+“I believe that Vanderbilt is a special place and we can build champions on and off the golf course,” said Limbaugh shortly after arriving at Vanderbilt.
 “There are many things that attracted me to Vanderbilt: First of all, Vanderbilt is a great university and Nashville is such an awesome location.
 We will have the opportunity to build champions in the classroom, on the golf course, and have young people that represent Vanderbilt in a way that Vanderbilt needs to be represented.”

-Individually, Limbaugh has helped mentor 16 All-Americans on the course, with five of those being first-team selections (Michael Thompson, 2008; Bud Cauley, 2009, 2010, 2011; Justin Thomas, 2012; Hunter Stewart, 2015; Matthias Schwab, 2016).
-Thomas, who was recruited by Limbaugh, claimed the prestigious Jack Nicklaus and Phil Mickelson awards, while also earning SEC Player of the Year and SEC Freshman of the Year honors.
-He has also coached two Walker Cup team members (Bud Cauley, Hunter Stewart), six Palmer Cup members (Michael Thompson, Bud Cauley, Justin Thomas, Hunter Stewart, Matthias Schwab, Will Gordon), three SEC Players of the Year (Michael Thompson, 2008; Thomas, 2012; Stewart, 2015), and two additional SEC Freshmen of the Year (Bud Cauley, 2009; Cory Whitsett, 2011).
+Individually, Limbaugh has helped mentor 20 All-Americans on the course, with six of those being first-team selections (Michael Thompson, 2008; Bud Cauley, 2009, 2010, 2011; Justin Thomas, 2012; Hunter Stewart, 2015; Matthias Schwab, 2015, 2016; Patrick Martin, 2017).
+Thomas, who was recruited by Limbaugh, claimed the prestigious Jack Nicklaus and Phil Mickelson awards while also earning SEC Player of the Year and SEC Freshman of the Year honors.
+He has also coached two Walker Cup team members (Bud Cauley, Hunter Stewart), six Palmer Cup members (Michael Thompson, Bud Cauley, Justin Thomas, Hunter Stewart, Matthias Schwab, Will Gordon), three SEC Players of the Year (Michael Thompson, 2008; Thomas, 2012; Stewart, 2015), and three additional SEC Freshmen of the Year (Bud Cauley, 2009; Cory Whitsett, 2011, John Augenstein, 2017).

 Off the course and in the classroom, Limbaugh also helped recruit and tutor some of the nation’s best.
 In 2012, he coached the NCAA Elite 89 winner in Whitsett, and in 2008, Joeseph Sykora claimed the H. Boyd McWhorter SEC Student-Athlete of the Year honor.
-In all, he has coached 58 Academic All-SEC team members and five Golf Coaches Association of America (GCAA) All-America Scholar members.
+In all, Limbaugh has coached 72 Academic All-SEC honorees and six Golf Coaches Association of America (GCAA) All-America Scholar members.

 Limbaugh is considered one of the nation’s best recruiters.
 On the recruiting trail, Alabama recruited two of the top-ranked junior golfers in America in his tenure with the Crimson Tide (Bud Cauley (2008) and Bobby Wyatt (2010)), one U.S. Junior Amateur Champion (Cory Whitsett, 2010), and six American Junior Golf Association All-Americans.
-The Crimson Tide, according to Golfweek, also landed three top 10 recruiting classes (2008, 2010, 2011) in his time in Tuscaloosa.
+The Crimson Tide, according to Golfweek, also landed three top-10 recruiting classes (2008, 2010, 2011) in Limbaugh’s time in Tuscaloosa.